-Trust me, I know - I have had a total of ten chickens, one of them a massive Wyandotte rooster, killed by a pine marten.
+Trust me, I know.
+I have had a total of ten chickens, one of them a massive Wyandotte rooster, killed in one fell swoop by a European pine marten.

 A fox, for example, will generally leave a pile of feathers but no body.
 The chicken becomes dinner for adults and cubs alike.

-A marten, and any other member of the stoat family including weasels, mink and the raccoon, tends not to kill for food but for fun.
+A marten, and any other member of the "Mustelidae" family, tends to kill not for food, but for fun.

 More often than not you'll find the carcass of the chicken still in the run.
-It's one of the things that makes these kills so hard to take - having any chicken killed is not easy to deal with, but at least when they're taken by a fox you can rationalise that it's part of the food chain.
+It's one of the things that makes these kills so hard to take.
+Having any chicken killed is not easy to deal with, but at least when one is taken by a fox you can rationalise that she's part of the food chain.

 With a marten that's not possible because usually, it isn't.